shaylarao/Balsamiq/README.md

 # UI and Workflow of Clean Earth using Balsamiq
 ### This is the UI workflow of a hypothetical app called Clean Earth
 #### The goal of this project was to properly understand how to use UI tools such as Balsamiq and visualize the workflow of a mobile app.
 Clean Earth is an app that allows users to find local community service projects.
-It incentivises helping the community and environment by having easy access to opportunities while also having a point system that increases per job completed and an ability to network with likeminded individuals.
+It incentivizes helping the community and environment by having easy access to opportunities while also having a point system that increases per job completed and an ability to network with likeminded individuals.
 #### This app allows you to:
 * Create a login so that your work is saved
 * Create a Profile so that you can be recognized for your work and meet other users